Dr Taregh Shaban BSc (Hons), PG Dip (CBT), MA, PhD

 Biography

 Prior to joining the University of Birmingham Dubai, he was a Lecturer in Psychology at United Arab Emirates University (2015–2025).
-There he taught across undergraduate and postgraduate programmes, developed several new modules (including Abnormal Psychology, Arab Psychology, and Cross-Cultural Psychology), and coordinated placements on the MA in Clinical Psychology.
-He has extensive experience supervising research at both master’s and doctoral level, including as an external supervisor on the University of Oxford’s Clinical Psychology doctoral programme.
+There, he taught across undergraduate and postgraduate programmes, developed several new modules (including Abnormal Psychology, Arab Psychology, and Cross-Cultural Psychology), and coordinated placements on the MA in Clinical Psychology.
+He has extensive experience supervising research at both master’s and doctoral level, including serving as an external supervisor on the University of Oxford’s Clinical Psychology doctoral programme.

 His academic and clinical trajectory reflects a consistent focus on the intersection of culture, religion, and mental health.
 Through teaching, supervision, and research, he aims to develop culturally adapted models of psychotherapy that address the specific needs of Arab Muslim populations, while contributing to global discussions in cross-cultural psychology and evidence-based mental health practice.